-4. Each district attorney or his deputy shall appear and represent the State in all involuntary court-ordered isolation or quarantine proceedings in his county.
-The district attorney is responsible for the presentation of evidence, if any, in support of the involuntary court-ordered isolation or quarantine of a person to a medical facility, residence or other safe location in proceedings held pursuant to section 14 or 15 of this act.
+- 4. Each district attorney or his deputy shall appear and represent the State in all involuntary court-ordered isolation or quarantine proceedings in his county.
+The district attorney is responsible for the presentation of evidence, if any, in support of the involuntary court-ordered isolation or quarantine of a person to a medical facility, residence or other safe location in proceedings held pursuant to section 14 or 15 of this act. - Sec.

-Sec.
 21. In proceedings for involuntary court-ordered isolation or quarantine, the court shall hear and consider all relevant testimony, including, but not limited to, the testimony of examining personnel who participated in the evaluation of the person alleged to have been infected with or exposed to a communicable disease and the certificates, if any, of a health authority or a physician, licensed physician assistant or registered nurse accompanying the petition.
-The court may consider testimony relating to any past actions of the person alleged to have been infected with or exposed to a communicable disease if such testimony is probative of the question of whether the person presently has been infected with or exposed to a communicable disease and is likely to present an immediate threat to the health of the public.

-Sec.
-22. In proceedings for an involuntary court-ordered isolation or quarantine, the person with respect to whom the proceedings are held has the right to be present by live telephonic conferencing or videoconferencing and may, at the discretion of the court, testify.
-A person who is alleged to have been infected with or exposed to a communicable disease does not have the right to be physically present during the proceedings if such person, if present in the courtroom, would likely pose an immediate threat to the health of the judge or the staff or officers of the court.
+The court may consider testimony relating to any past actions of the person alleged to have been infected with or exposed to a communicable disease if such testimony is probative of the question of whether the person presently has been infected with or exposed to a communicable disease and is likely to present an immediate threat to the health of the public. - Sec.
+22. 1.
+In proceedings for an involuntary court-ordered isolation or quarantine, the person with respect to whom the proceedings are held has the right: - (a) To be present by live telephonic conferencing or videoconferencing; and - (b) To testify in his own behalf, to the extent that the court determines he is able to do so without endangering the health of others. - 2.
+A person who is alleged to have been infected with or exposed to a communicable disease does not have the right to be physically present during the proceedings if such person, if present in the courtroom, would likely pose an immediate threat to the health of the judge or the staff or officers of the court. - Sec.

-Sec.
 23. Witnesses subpoenaed under the provisions of sections 6 to 26, inclusive, of this act shall be paid the same fees and mileage as are paid to witnesses in the courts of the State of Nevada.